equinor/everest-tutorials/docs/source/well_swap/well_swap.rst

 Swapping priority values
 ************************

 In order to determine the status of the wells at each time period, a priority-based parametrization is used to assist in selecting which wells should be switched to a higher hierarchy status (in this case, the open status).
-This follows the same approach as in :doc:`well selection optimization <well_selection_optimization>`, where the subset of wells to be selected is determined by the set of priority values of all wells, together with the exact number of wells to be selected.
+This follows the same approach as in :doc:`well selection optimization <well_select>`, where the subset of wells to be selected is determined by the set of priority values of all wells, together with the exact number of wells to be selected.
 The main difference here is that well swapping optimization entails a dynamic selection of wells over time.
 Therefore, multiple sets of priority values are needed, i.e. one set of well priorities for each time period.

 .. note::
    Another difference with respect to well selection optimization is that some changes in status may not be allowed.
 This is not applicable to the simple example in this tutorial, but it may be relevant in cases with more possible statuses and irreversible changes in status.
 In those situations, the logic to select well statuses becomes more involved, requiring the tracking of the history of statuses in order to determine the possible status changes for the subsequent time periods.
 For information on how to define more complex well swapping constraints, see relevant documentation section `(EVEREST documentation <https://everest.readthedocs.io/en/latest/forward_model_jobs.html#well_swapping-category>`_)